tu-team/2/doc/emotions/affective and appraisal aspects/appraisal_coping_high_level_emotions_aspects.md

 ###Conscious appraisal

 We use Tomkins theory that is based on innate affects which we correspond with Plutchik [basic emotions][natureofemotions].
 Our main assumption is: conscious and non-conscious appraisal could have different nature because one is based on innate evolved system of emotions(affects) the later is based on nurture and education of human and is learned during childhood.
 Innate and quick affective appraisal is processed in automatic way mostly insensibly for human, it does not include long term deliberations, learned reactions or reflection thinking.
 In contrast to affective appraisal, conscious cognitive appraisal includes learned reactions, deliberations and reflective thinking.
 It could take some significant time that could exceed affective appraisal a few tens of times.
 This factors, especially involvement of learned reactions mechanisms defines nature of conscious appraisal.
 We suppose that main mechanism defining the conscious appraisal is nurture/education of personality to react in some specific way on some specific stimulus.
-We use Scherer's approach described in ["Appraisal considered as process of multilevel sequential checking"][appraisal_as_sequential_checking].
+We use Scherer's approach described in "Appraisal considered as process of multilevel sequential checking" [appraisal_considered_as_a_process].
 We use Plutchik [natureofemotions] as model for conscious emotions.
 This model consists of 8 basic emotions grouped in pairs.

 1. Joy - sorrow
 1. Anger - fear